ExpatLogic

 Citizenship

-1 year after ILR (6 years total)
+1 year after ILR (6 years total, proposed 11 years under white paper)

 Affordability